Buukesh/Classified-Ad-Platform/README.md

 Authentication to login may also be slow on the hosted website

-Images don't load on Firefox browser
+http images may not load on browser because of browser's mixed content policies.